What are the "Equator Principles"?

 Launch of the Equator Principles 4 (November 2019)

 Formerly only project finance and project finance advisory services were under the Equator Principles (EP) scope.
-In June 2013, the third version of the EP (EP III) was launched, which expanded the scope of the EP to include project–related corporate loans.
+In June 2013, the third iteration of the EP (EP III) was launched, which expanded the scope of the EP to include project–related corporate loans.

 • Expanded scope to include Project–Related Refinance and Acquisition Finance partially.